crdoconnor/strictyaml/FAQ.rst

 The *first* question in the FAQ of pyyaml actually subtly indicates that this feature wasn't a good idea - see "`why does my YAML look wrong? <http://pyyaml.org/wiki/PyYAMLDocumentation#Dictionarieswithoutnestedcollectionsarenotdumpedcorrectly>`_".

-To take a real life example, `this saltstack YAML definition <https://github.com/saltstack-formulas/mysql-formula/blob/master/mysql/server.sls#L22>`_ makes the distinction between flow style and jinja2 templates unclear.
+To take a real life example, use of flow style in `this saltstack YAML definition <https://github.com/saltstack-formulas/mysql-formula/blob/master/mysql/server.sls#L22>`_ blurs the distinction between flow style and jinja2, confusing the reader.

 What is wrong with duplicate keys?